UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Step #2): Hardware.
 Add a new input in the schematic, for instance Ch3(1..0) Dual_MUX_4.pdsprj.

 Software.
-Translate to C code the planned flowchart and add it to the previous program Dual_MUX_4.c.
+Translate to C the planned flowchart and add it to the previous program Dual_MUX_4.c.

 Fig. 14.
-Adding the Ch3(1..0) hardware and running the compiled code watching variables.
+Adding the Ch3(1..0) hardware and running again the re-compiled code watching variables.

 Repeat new steps to complete all inputs.